Mr. Nice Guy (1997 film): Production

+In 1996, Jackie Chan commented on Sammo Hung's unpopularity with film buyers: "[...] no one wants to see him in movies anymore.
+It's a very sad thing, so I called him up and we made a movie [Mr. Nice Guy] together again.
+So, right now Sammo can only direct; he cannot act."

-The film was originally going to be the fifth film in Jackie Chan's Police Story film series, with its setting in Sydney, Australia, but in a month's time it was revised to become a stand-alone action film set in Melbourne.
+The film was originally going to be the fifth film in Chan's Police Story film series, with its setting in Sydney, Australia, but in a month's time it was revised to become a stand-alone action film set in Melbourne.
 It is Chan's first film to be scripted and shot in English.

 According to his book I Am Jackie Chan: My Life in Action, Chan hurt his neck when he messed up on a flip during a fight scene.
 He also broke his nose during filming.